-If you plan to continue breast-feeding your baby you might have questions about the process.
+If you plan to continue breast-feeding your child, you might have questions about the process.
 Get the facts about breast-feeding beyond infancy.

 The American Academy of Pediatrics recommends exclusive breast-feeding for the first six months after birth — and breast-feeding in combination with solid foods until at least age 1.
-Breast-feeding is recommended as long as you and your baby wish to continue.
+After that, breast-feeding is recommended as long as you and your child wish to continue.

-The benefits of breast-feeding beyond infancy for a baby include:
+The benefits of breast-feeding beyond infancy for a child include:

 - Balanced nutrition.
 Breast milk is considered the gold standard for infant nutrition.
-As your baby gets older, the composition of your breast milk will continue to change to meet his or her nutritional needs.
 There's no known age at which breast milk is considered to become nutritionally insignificant for a child.

 - Boosted immunity.
-As long as you breast-feed, the cells, hormones and antibodies in your breast milk will continue to bolster your baby's immune system.
+As long as you breast-feed, the cells, hormones and antibodies in your breast milk will continue to bolster your child's immune system.

 The benefits of breast-feeding beyond infancy for a mother include:

 - Reduced risk of certain illnesses.
-Breast-feeding beyond infancy — as well as breast-feeding for 12 months or more cumulatively in life — has been shown to reduce the risk of breast cancer, ovarian cancer, rheumatoid arthritis, high blood pressure, heart disease and diabetes.
+Breast-feeding for 12 months or more cumulatively in life has been shown to reduce the risk of breast cancer, ovarian cancer, rheumatoid arthritis, high blood pressure, heart disease and diabetes.

-It depends on how much breast milk your baby is drinking.
+It depends on how much breast milk your child is drinking.

-After age 1, a baby might continue regularly drinking a moderate amount of breast milk.
-As a result, breast milk will continue to be a major source of nutrients for him or her.
-Other babies, however, might use solid foods to meet their nutritional needs and only want small amounts of breast milk.
+After age 1, a child might continue regularly drinking a moderate amount of breast milk.
+As a result, breast milk will continue to be a source of nutrients for him or her.
+Other children, however, might use solid foods to meet their nutritional needs and want only small amounts of breast milk.

-If you have questions about your baby's diet or the role breast milk might play in it as he or she grows, talk to your baby's doctor or your health care provider.
+If you have questions about your child's diet or the role breast milk might play in it as he or she grows, talk to your child's doctor.

-It's often easiest to begin weaning when your baby initiates the process — which might be sooner or later than you expect.
+It's often easiest to begin weaning when your child initiates the process — which might be sooner or later than you expect.

 Weaning often begins naturally at about age 6 months, when solid foods are typically introduced.
 Some babies begin to gradually transition from breast milk and seek other forms of nutrition and comfort closer to age 1.
 Others might not initiate weaning until their toddler years, when they become less willing to sit still during breast-feeding.

-Breast-feeding beyond infancy can be an intimate way to continue nurturing your baby.
-If you're considering breast-feeding beyond infancy, think about what's best for both you and your baby — and enjoy this special time together.
+Breast-feeding beyond infancy can be an intimate way to continue nurturing your child.
+If you're considering breast-feeding beyond infancy, think about what's best for both you and your child — and enjoy this special time together.